Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

-Rather, one reason for this constant entropy result is the use here of properties of a binary liquid in the critical region, which includes the neglect of the coarse-grained pressure $P_{cg}$ in and out of equilibrium.
-If $P_{cg}$ were not small, then the pressure response of the slow modes and thus the liquid would depend on the quench rate, so that if the quench were fast the fluid entropy would increase in a manner similar to that of a gas expanding into a vacuum.
-A second reason is that, while the entropy of the slow modes is not necessarily small (thus the reason for accounting for $C_{cg}$), the dominant proportion of its change during phase separation is already accounted for in an equilibrium, constant entropy, process to get to the final state.
-For example, the heat of unmixing is included in the equilibrium function $\dtdps$ in spite of that being one of constant entropy.
-Thus, the overall transfer of energy between degrees of freedom in this non-equilibrium process is not much different than if the process had been an equilibrium one, so whatever entropy increase that does occur is small enough so that it can safely be approximated as zero.
-Contrary to the original expectation then, the final temperature can be computed accurately by just integrating $\dtdps$.
+In the theory here, the cause of the constant entropy result is the use of properties of a binary liquid in the critical region, which allows the neglect of the slow mode pressure $\Pcg$ in and out of equilibrium.
+If $\Pcg$ were not small, then the pressure response of the slow modes and thus the liquid would depend on the quench rate, so that if the quench were fast the fluid entropy would increase in a manner similar to that of a gas expanding into a vacuum.
+A second reason is that, while the entropy of the slow modes is not necessarily small (thus the reason for accounting for $\Ccg$), it containing the liquid latent heat, the dominant proportion of its change during phase separation is already accounted for in an equilibrium, isentropic, process to get to the final state, as it is for the steam turbine.
+Thus, the overall exchange of energy between degrees of freedom in this nonequilibrium process is not much different than if the process had been an equilibrium one, so whatever entropy increase that does occur is small enough so that it can safely be approximated as zero.
+Contrary to the original expectation then, the final temperature can be computed accurately by just integrating Eq.\ (\ref{32j}).